Articles in this section

 • Type 2 (Organization) NPI and Tax ID or EIN

-If the denial is due to missing or invalid provider details, ask the representative what “Billing provider NPI and Tax ID” combination they have on file to clarify what should be provided on electronic claim submissions.
+If the denial is due to missing or invalid provider details, ask the payer what “Billing provider NPI and Tax ID” combination they have on file so you can determine what should be used for electronic claim submissions.

-If billing under a group NPI, there are additional requirements for a proper claim submission.
-To make sure you've submitted the claim correctly, we recommend verifying if the rendering NPI listed in box 24 is approved for billing under the Billing Provider NPI listed in box 33.
+If billing under a group NPI, verify that the rendering NPI in box 24 is approved to bill under the Billing Provider NPI in box 33.

-Tip: When contacting a payer, it can be helpful to take note of the call details, such as the name of the representative, the phone number reached, and the call reference number.
+Tip: When contacting a payer, note the representative’s name, phone number dialed, and call reference number.

-Once the representative has clarified what needs to be corrected, they’ll typically request that you submit a corrected claim.
-For more information, see Submitting a corrected claim
+Once the payer confirms what needs to be corrected, they’ll typically request a corrected claim.
+For details on this process, see Submitting a corrected claim.